Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Experiments

-\paragraph*{2) Algorithms for comparison} We compare the proposed DiG algorithm with four methods: empirical mode decomposition (EMD \cite{huang1998}), variational mode decomposition (VMD \cite{dragomiretskiy2014}), MSDM \cite{mariani2024}, and DPnP \cite{xu2024}.
-EMD and VMD are respectively transform-based and optimization-based model-driven methods that decompose an observation as sum of multiple periodic components.
-Both methods are widely used in radar-based vital sign monitoring \cite{zhang2023overview}.
-To reconstruct the heartbeat signal $\sv_1$ from the periodic components given by EMD/VMD, we select a subset of components whose sum best approximates the true value of $\sv_1$ in $\ell_2$-distance.\footnote{This oracle selection assumes access to the true heartbeat signal; in practical scenarios without ground truth, the performance of EMD/VMD is expected to degrade.}
+We compare the proposed DiG algorithm with three unsupervised baselines and three learned diffusion posterior-sampling baselines.

+The unsupervised baselines are empirical mode decomposition (EMD \cite{huang1998}), variational mode decomposition (VMD \cite{dragomiretskiy2014}), and a Gaussian-process-based (GP) Bayesian decomposition method \cite{Duvenaud2011}.
+EMD and VMD are respectively transform-based and optimization-based model-driven methods that decompose an observation as sum of multiple oscillatory modes.
+Both methods are computationally efficient, require no training data, and are widely used in radar-based vital sign monitoring \cite{zhang2023overview}.
+To reconstruct the heartbeat signal $\sv_1$ from the modes extracted by EMD/VMD, we select a subset of components whose sum best approximates the true value of $\sv_1$ in $\ell_2$-distance.\footnote{This oracle selection assumes access to the true heartbeat signal; in practical scenarios without ground truth, the performance of EMD/VMD is expected to degrade.} The GP baseline uses more problem-specific Bayesian modeling assumptions: it models the observation as the sum of a periodic Gaussian-process component and a smooth Gaussian-process component, and performs decomposition by solving a nonconvex optimization problem over the kernel hyperparameters.

+The learned diffusion posterior-sampling baselines are MSDM \cite{mariani2024}, DPnP \cite{xu2024}, and DAPS \cite{zhang2025cvpr}.
+MSDM is a decomposition method specialized to identity component sensing operators, which generates approximate posterior samples by perturbing the reverse diffusion process of a learned source prior with a likelihood-gradient term.
+DPnP is a variable-splitting-based sampler that introduces relaxation error even for components with identity sensing operators; see Section~\ref{subsec:compare-samplers}.
+DAPS alternates reverse-diffusion prior denoising with likelihood-informed Langevin correction along a decoupled noise-annealing schedule; unlike DiG, the reverse-diffusion step is not derived from a component-wise Gibbs conditional distribution.
+From a theoretical perspective, MSDM and DAPS do not provide any consistency guarantee even under the perfect diffusion model assumption, whereas DPnP is consistent only for a relaxed posterior and therefore lacks DiG's direct consistency guarantee to the true posterior in this identity-operator setting (Corollary~\ref{cor:consistency}).